semaphoreci/docs/docs/reference/sem-command-line-tool.md

 As the `sem get` command works with resources, you will need to specify a resource type each time you issue a `sem get` command.

-So, in order to get the list of the available projects for the current user within the active organization, you should execute the following command:
+So, in order to get a list of the available projects for the current user within the active organization, you should execute the following command:

 ``` bash
 sem get project
 ```

-Similarly, the next command returns the list of the names of the available secrets for the current user within the active organization:
+Similarly, the next command returns a list of the names of the available secrets for the current user within the active organization:

 ``` bash